easymahaffey/ACEmarketplace/README.md

 ```

 The routes used to access the application controller function calls from the Axios API on the frontend are in appRoutes.js.
-The thought process for leaving the delete user in the app route is bacuse it is not part of authorization.
+The thought process for leaving the delete user in the app route is because it is not part of authorization.

 ```javascript